mui/toolpad/examples/custom-component/README.md

-# Charts in Toolpad Studio
+# Custom Components in Toolpad Studio

 <p class="description">A Toolpad Studio app that shows how to create custom components.</p>